 Outside of the theme parks, you can enjoy the Winter Park Christmas Parade, a long-standing Florida tradition, with dozens of troupes followed by Santa.

-And if you're missing that traditional winter vibe, visit Now Snowing in Celebration, where frosty views meet Florida sun – including hourly snow flurries.
+And if you're missing that traditional winter vibe, visit Now Snowing in Celebration, where frosty views meet the Florida sun – including hourly snow flurries.

 Our travel tips: Pack layers, as even Florida can experience cooler days, but rest assured that with heated pools and plenty of daytime sunshine, you can enjoy yourself outdoors right through the winter.